zoomzooom6/Workday_Scheduler/README.md

 # Work Day Scheduler Challenge
-The purpose of this project is to create a simple calendar application to save events for each hour of the day.
+The purpose of this project is to create a simple calendar application to save events for each hour of a standard business day.
 Runs in browser and uses HTML and CSS powered by jQuery.

 ### Criteria:
 * Display current date at top of page when first loaded